What is in this leaflet

 Things you must not do

-- Stop taking your medicine suddenly, or change the dosage, without first checking with your doctor.
+Do not suddenly stop taking Mirtanza, or lower the dose, without first checking with your doctor.

-Your doctor may want to gradually reduce the amount of medicine you are taking before stopping completely.
+Your doctor may want to gradually reduce the amount of Mirtanza you are taking before stopping completely.

 Things to be careful of

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking mirtazapine or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Mirtanza.

-- occasional dizziness or faintness, especially when you get up quickly from a lying or sitting position (hypotension)
+- dizziness or faintness when getting up quickly from a lying or sitting position (low blood pressure)

 - swollen ankles or feet as a result of fluid accumulation (oedema)